Taifin/KInference-test-assignment/README.md

 # KInference-test-assignment

-This is a test assignment for JetBrains KInference project to perform forward propagation for a trained neural network.
+This is a test assignment for JetBrains KInference project to perform inference process for a trained neural network.
 This program uses Strassen's algorithm for large computational graphs.

 ### Usage